dtsoden/Microsoft-PAL/README Edits .md

   * There is NO co-owner option, and you cannot change the owner via the GUI or PowerShell directly.
   * When inside of a solution, and imported into another environment, the importing entity becomes the new owner.
 * **Power Automate:**
-  * Make sure the app creator has a PAL association
+  * Make sure the flow creator has a PAL association
-  * There is no co-owner option
   * You can easily change the owner via the web GUI or with the PowerShell Set-AdminFlowOwnerRole
   * When inside of a solution, and imported into another environment, the importing entity becomes the new owner.
 * **Power BI:**